Jury breaks rules, Booker Prize awarded jointly to Atwood and Evaristo; Rushdie misses out

-Margaret Atwood and Bernardine Evaristo jointly won the 2019 Booker Prize on Monday after judges "flout" the rules by declaring a tie.
+Canadian author Margaret Atwood and British writer Bernardine Evaristo jointly won the prestigious 2019 Booker Prize on Monday after judges broke the rules by declaring a tie, the first since 1992.
 British Indian novelist Salman Rushdie's tragicomic 'Quichotte' was among the six books shortlisted for the prize.

 Atwood's 'The Testaments' had been the bookmakers' favourite to scoop the award.
 She had also made the shortlist with 'The Handmaid's Tale' in 1986, with her latest book set 15 years after the end of that novel.
 The 2019 shortlist had been selected from 151 submitted books published in the UK or Ireland between October 2018 and September 2019.